xrdocs-migration/cnbng/_tutorials/l2tp-lns-subscriber-session-bringup-in-cnbng.md

 ```

 ### Profile DHCP
-Incase of PPPoE DS PTA subscribers we will be using the DHCPv6 server to assign the IPv6 (IANA+IAPD) prefixes to CPE.
+Incase of L2TP LNS Dual Stack or IPv6 only subscribers we will be using DHCPv6 server to assign the IPv6 (IANA+IAPD) prefixes to LNS Client.
 For this example we will have cnBNG CP act as a DHCP server to assign IPv6 addresses to CPE/subscribers.
 In profile DHCP we define the DHCP server and which IPAM pool to use by default for subscriber.
 We can use different pools for IPv4, IPv6 (IANA) and IPv6 (IAPD).

 ```
 profile dhcp dhcp-server1
  ipv4
   mode server
   server
-   pool-name   pool-ISP1
+   pool-name   pool-Silver
    dns-servers [ 8.8.8.8 ]
    lease days 1
   exit